Share

 • The Original Southern Remedy with Dr. Jimmy Stewart

 The Original Southern Remedy is hosted by Dr. Jimmy Stewart, professor of internal medicine and pediatrics at UMMC.
 If you have a question for Dr, Jimmy, email it to remedy@mpbonline.org.
-In this episode, Dr. Jimmy talks about the functions of some of the organs in the body.
+In this episode, Dr. Jimmy is not in the studio, so listen again to some recent phone calls to the program.
 If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.

 • The Original Southern Remedy with Dr. Jimmy Stewart

 The Original Southern Remedy is hosted by Dr. Jimmy Stewart, professor of internal medicine and pediatrics at UMMC.
 If you have a question for Dr, Jimmy, email it to remedy@mpbonline.org.
-In this episode, Dr. Jimmy talks about the functions of some of the organs in the body.
+In this episode, Dr. Jimmy talks about the GLP 1 weight loss drugs, causes for swelling in the lower extremities and post prostate surgery incontinence.
 If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.

 Southern Remedy Healthy and Fit is hosted by Josie Bidwell, Professor of Preventive Medicine and Nurse Practitioner at UMMC.
 If you have a question for Josie, you can email fit@mpbonline.org.
-It this episode, Josie talks about the real story behind the latest medical news headlines.
+It this episode, Josie answers a listener question about cholesterol medication.
 If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.